JimGrange/website/content/project/clinical_applications.md

 date = "2018-02-16"

 # Project title.
-title = "Cognition in clinical & ageing populations"
+title = "Cognition in Clinical & Ageing Populations"

 # Project summary to display on homepage.
 summary = "Using our understanding of healthy cognition to probe cognition in clinical & ageing populations"